How To Link Cells From Different Sheets In Google Sheets

 =SheetName!RangeReference Links to a range of cells in a specific sheet

 In the syntax, SheetName is the name of the sheet that contains the cell or range you want to link to, and CellReference or RangeReference is the cell or range you want to link to.
-(See Also: How To Insert Cells In Google Sheets)
+(See Also: How To Make A Class Schedule In Google Sheets)

 Step 2: Link to a Cell in a Different Sheet